detecc/detecctor/Readme.md

 # Detecctor

 Detecctor is a :zap: fast, fully customizable :heartpulse: monitoring platform.
-It uses **Telegram** as a notification
-:inbox_tray: service.
-The main components are a TCP server, MongoDB and multiple clients.

-Detecctor is designed with plugins :electric_plug:, which enable total control over the functionality of both server and the client.
+It uses **Telegram** as a notification service :inbox_tray:.
+It is designed for use with plugins :electric_plug:, which enable total control over the functionality of both server and the client.
 All you do is issue a command and let the :electric_plug: plugin deal with the rest.
 You can include provided plugins, write your own or include plugins from the community.

 ## Configuration